-A relevant philosophical debate is between the frequentist and subjectivist views of probability (Savage, 1954).
+It is frequently assumed that even in cases where objective probabilities can't be explicitly derived, subjective probabilities can be assumed to be in the mind of human decision makers (Savage, 1954).
+This directly relates to the oft-debated frequentist and subjectivist views of probability.
 In the frequentist view, probabilities gain meaning in reference to future frequencies of event occurrences.
-In the subjectivist view, probabilities are only subjective degrees of certainty in the possible occurrence of future events.
+In the subjectivist view, probabilities are only subjective degrees of certainty in the possible occurrence of future events: that is, they are in the mind of the decision maker.